 “Large-cap stocks tend to be companies that are more established,” says Brett Horowitz, a wealth manager at Evensky & Katz/Foldes Financial Wealth Management.
 “Small companies tend to have more risk, and the extra risk you’re taking on leads to higher return,” Horowitz adds.

-According to Ibbotson Associates, small caps have grown by an average 12 percent annually over the past eight decades.
+According to Ibbotson Associates, small caps have grown by an average 12 percent annually over the long term.
 The annual 2 percentage point lead over large caps compensated investors for the extra risk they’d assumed.

 When you buy a bond, you’re essentially becoming a lender, since bonds are really nothing more than an IOU that’s been issued by a government or corporation.